 - Do I have to forward ports if I use a VPN?

 - A VPN would only allow you access to iPoint remotely without port 5003.
-Ports 80, 443, and 16000 would all still need forwarded
+Ports 80, 443, and 16000 would all still need to be forwarded

 - NAT Loopback needs to be enabled.
 NAT Loopback is a feature in many consumer routers which permits the access of a service via the public IP address from inside the local network